Log Chapter Three

 paradise.
 That would be for February and into early March.
 Then fly from there

-to Calcutta and change planes for Kathmandu and spend a month in the valley there.
+to Calcutta Kathmandu and spend a month in the valley there.
 Then take the road across

 I have been telling myself that I came